LucianoBuhler/buhler-ai-chat-bot/README.md

 ## Technologies Used

 - **React**: Frontend framework used for building the user interface.
+- **Typescript**: Extends JavaScript by adding types to the language.
 - **Vite**: Build tool for fast development and optimized production builds.
 - **ChatGPT API**: Provides AI-powered conversation capabilities.
 - **Local Storage**: Used to store and persist conversation history.